Sounding (Justified): Plot

 After realizing that Ava (Joelle Carter) is nervous about her new role, Raylan (Timothy Olyphant) tells Tim (Jacob Pitts) to check on Albert Fekus (Danny Strong) so he keeps his story straight.
 Meanwhile, Duffy (Jere Burns) visits Katherine (Mary Steenburgen), sharing his concerns about Ava's behavior, suspecting her of being an informant.
 Duffy informs her he assigned one of his henchmen to check on Fekus so they can know if the Federals visit him.

 After Boyd (Walton Goggins) puts her engagement ring back on her finger, Ava leaves and talks to Raylan on the phone.
 She is nervous that Boyd might kill her if Katherine passes her information and wants to quit her role.
 Raylan reminds her that she will return to jail if she quits and based on the very little information she has provided them, going back to prison is becoming more likely.
-Ava then tells him to meet him at a specific junkyard.
+Ava then tells him to meet her at a specific junkyard.
 Meanwhile, as Tim and Rachel (Erica Tazel) approach Fekus' house, they notice Duffy's man watching the entrance and they pass to avoid suspicion.

 Raylan arrives at the junkyard but Ava has not arrived.
 Finding that she threw her phone off, he contacts Constable Bob Sweeney (Patton Oswalt) for help in finding her, which he agrees to do.
 Ava went to Nobles Hollow and asks Limehouse (Mykelti Williamson) for help going on the run; lacking enough cash to pay, she offers to show Errol (Demetrius Grosse) a big score in town in exchange for a car.
 At the Pizza Portal, Walker (Garret Dillahunt) becomes worried when land sales fail to go through, Boyd's crew having threatened owners against selling.
 Avery (Sam Elliott) is concerned there's a leak in Walker's operation and pressures him to plug it, demanding results.